Category Archives: Dark Comedy Films

 The only saving grace is the creative and magical visual effects and set design which provides enough imagination and macabre fascination to at least partly save this otherwise messy experience.

-The plot gives a brief explanation of the history.
 In eighteenth-century Maine, Barnabas Collins (Depp) presides over the town of Collinsport.
 A rich and powerful playboy, Barnabas breaks the heart of a witch named Angelique (Eva Green) who deviously makes him pay.
-Angelique turns Barnabas into a vampire and buries him alive.

 Two centuries later, Barnabas escapes from his tomb when builders are erecting a Mcdonald’s and finds the current 1970s Collinsport a very different place.
 His once-grand estate has fallen into ruin, and the dysfunctional remnants of his family have fared no better.